MarcBotet/hamlet/README.md

 ```shell
 python run_experiments.py --exp 0 --wandb 1
 ```
+All assets to run a training can be found [here](https://drive.google.com/drive/folders/1p3VoGrsQsI7wMCYeAb7nYEImW0oIrmMR?usp=sharing).

 Make sure to place the pretrained model `mitb1_uda.pth` in `pretrained/`.

 We also provide a `config.py` file where to run multiple experiments by changing parameters.
 Select `--exp -1`to use it.
+Then make sure to place the random modules to `random_modules/`.

 ## Code structure
 This code is based on MMSegmentation project.
 The most relevant files are: